gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### listnewconfig

-Lists config options which are new in the Kconfig and which are not currently set in the existing config file.
+The `listnewconfig` command lists which option settings are new in the Kconfig and which are not currently set in the existing config file.

 ```bash